elliotherriman/website/_posts/2018-06-05-Kodachrome-2018-Review.markdown

 ---
 layout: post
 title: "'Kodachrome' Review"
-subtitle: A Damn Good Case For Nostalgia
+subtitle: A damn good case for nostalgia.
 ---

 Hey, directors of the future, can you maybe romanticise some hobbies that _won't_ bankrupt me?